swharden/Spectrogram/README.md

 ## Mel Spectrogram

-By default spectrograms are created using linear scaling (every row of frequency pixels spans the same frequency width).
-However, human hearing is logarithmic, and the human ear can better differentiate frequency shifts at lower frequencies than at higher ones.
-To visualize the spectrum in a way that mimics human perception, we can apply more frequency resolution weight to the lower frequencies, and condense larger ranges of higher frequencies into single pixel rows.
-The [Mel Scale](https://en.wikipedia.org/wiki/Mel_scale) is typically used to transform audio data, and the resulting _Mel Spectrogram_ has greatly reduced vertical resolution, but is a better representation of human frequency perception.
+Analytical spectrograms aimed at achieving maximum frequency resolution are presented using linear scaling, where every row of pixels is evenly spaced in the frequency domain.
+However, biological sensory systems tend to be logarithmic, and the human ear can differentiate frequency shifts better at lower frequencies than at higher ones.

+**To visualize frequency in a way that mimics human perception** we create a spectrogram that represents lower frequencies using a large portion of the image, and condense higher frequency ranges into smaller rows of pixels toward the top of the image.
+The [Mel Scale](https://en.wikipedia.org/wiki/Mel_scale) is typically used to represent frequency perception on a linear scale, and the resulting _Mel Spectrogram_ has greatly reduced vertical resolution, but is a better representation of human frequency perception.

 Cropped Linear Scale (0-1kHz) | Full Linear Scale (0-22 kHz) | Mel Scale (0-22 kHz)
 ---|---|---
 ![](dev/graphics/halMelLinearCropped.png)|![](dev/graphics/halMelLinearFull.png)|![](dev/graphics/halMel.png)

 Amplitude perception in humans, like frequency perception, is logarithmic.
-Therefore Mel spectrograms are typically presented with power transformed to Decibels.
+Therefore, Mel spectrograms typically display log-transformed spectral power and are presented using Decibel units.

 ```cs
 // Load "I'm sorry dave, I'm afraid I can't do that" audio